olaoyesalem/SwapSync____Axelar/README.md

 To get started with SwapSync, follow these simple steps:

 *visit [Link]
+**Create an Account**: Sign up for a SyncSwap account with your email  at syncswap.com and complete the registration process.
+It's fast, easy, and free!

 **Browse Swap Offers**: Explore the marketplace to discover swap offers that match your requirements.
 Find the tokens you need and review the details of each offer, including the tokens offered and tokens requested.